Supportive Advising for the Transfer Process

 If students have shown an interest in learning more about transfer options available to them, quality advice must be available regarding fulfillment of 2YC degree completion and 4YC transfer requirements.
 It is important that the information they receive is consistent across faculty and institutions.

-At the most basic, the advising process begins with talking to the students and learning about their goals and ideas for their future.
+At the most basic, advising begins with talking to the students and learning about their goals and ideas for their future.
 That is the information that you will need to give them good advice.
 Try holding an information session for students interested in geoscience as a career.
 That will provide an opportunity to share information about what kind of degree is necessary for different careers and steer students towards transferring for a B.S. for more opportunities.
 Then you can meet individually with students who want to learn more about transferring and help them get information on what's involved with the process.
 Be sure to stress the value of working with the college counselors on the 2YC end since they are going to have information and contacts that you won't.

 Where possible, share resources about transfer information on a departmental website (City College of San Francisco Earth Sciences Department majors and transfer information).
 This collective resource is useful to students and faculty alike, and can be particularly helpful to adjunct faculty who may not have the same institutional awareness that full-time faculty have.
 Discussing general information on transfer options at annual departmental faculty meetings would be useful so students get correct, consistent information from all instructors.